raahulrahl/getbindus.com/demo/index.md

 > “Every story begins with a single point of light.”

-Once, intelligence lived in notebooks, silent, isolated, waiting for a human to press *Run*.
+Once, intelligence lived in notebooks.
+Silent.
+Isolated.
+Waiting for a human to press *Run*.

 We built minds, but never gave them bodies.
 We made ideas, but never gave them a home.

 **Bindu** changed that.

+This framework gives every agent three things:
+- An address
+- A voice
+- A heartbeat

-It gives every agent an address, a voice, and a heartbeat.
-Making it a first class citizen of the Internet.
+Making it a first-class citizen of the Internet.

 Addressable.
 Observable.
 Composable.